pqabelian/abewallet/docs/AbewalletDesign.md

 - `abecrpcuser=[abec node rpc username]`

-  `abecrpcuser` should be configured to be the value of  `rpcuser` in abec.conf of abelian node side.

 -  `abecrpcpass=[abec node rpc password]`

-  `abecrpcpass` should be configured to be the value of  `rpcpass` in abec.conf of abelian node side.
+  `abecrpcuser/abecrpcpass` should be configured to be the value of  `rpcuser/rpcpass` in abec.conf of abelian node side.

 - `rpcconnect=[abec node ip,default localhost]`